 Three years later, my husband Tom and I left Illinois for a warmer and simpler existence.
 We now make our home in Scottsdale, Arizona.
 It’s a wide-open western life I never imagined as a child, surrounded by spiky saguaros, rugged buttes, and blazing sunsets.

-Since 2014, I’ve written and published four memoirs:
+Since 2014, I’ve written and published four memoirs and one book of poetry:

 From Fertile Ground is a three-generation writer’s mosaic that examines the power of grief and our desire to make sense of our heritage, find our own path, and leave our mark on the world.